mosip/documentation/docs/contribution/code-contribution.md

 ## Setup your development machine

-1. Fork repository of interest
+1. Fork repository of interest.
 2. Clone the fork to your local machine.
 E.g.:

     ```